skzv/my-plain-blog/_posts/2021-11-15-gradient-descent.md

 ## Why gradient descent?

-From elementary calculus you may remember a precodure for finding the minimum of a function.
+From elementary calculus, you may remember a procedure for finding the minimum of a function.
 You could find the first derivative, set it to zero, and solve that equation:

 {%include math.html content=
 "